-37. Discover the Best Beaches of Rethymnon
+37. Discover the Best Beaches in Rethymnon

 Rethymnon is a region with a wonderful south coast, boasting beaches such as Plakias, Ligres, Preveli, or the wide shore of Triopetra.

-Damnoni beach is close to the village of Plakias, it’s a rather long sandy beach and a special, secluded corner where naturists have been sunbathing and swimming for years.
+Damnoni Beach is close to the village of Plakias, it’s a rather long sandy beach and a special, secluded corner where naturists have been sunbathing and swimming for years.

-The beaches south of Rethymnon face the crystal clear waters of the Libyan sea and some of them have such unique characteristics that a drive across the mountains is more than worth it.
+The beaches south of Rethymnon face the crystal clear waters of the Libyan Sea and some of them have such unique characteristics that a drive across the mountains is more than worth it.

 Another wonderful beach you can visit on the south coast of Rethymnon is the Palm Tree Beach of Preveli, with a unique exotic landscape.

 On both sides of the river, there’s a palm forest that suffered a severe fire a few years ago, although it’s still quite a green area.
 The shore is sandy but there’s no organization.

-On the east side of the beach there’s a huge rock that has the shape of a heart and which has become another landmark of Crete’s southern coast.
+On the east side of the beach, there’s a huge rock that has the shape of a heart and which has become another landmark of Crete’s southern coast.

-39. Visit the Monastery Complex of Preveli
+39. Visit Preveli Monastery Complex

-One more beautiful monastery in the region, with an impressive past and history, as well as an important role during the Ottoman rule of Crete as well as in the Nazi occupation is Preveli.
+One more beautiful monastery in the region, with an impressive past and history, as well as an important role during the Ottoman rule of Crete as well as in the Nazi occupation, is Preveli.

 The complex is formed by two different monasteries, Kato Monastiri (the lower monastery, today in ruins) and Piso Monastiri (the rear monastery), which you can visit since it’s active and open to the public.

-The role of Preveli monastery and its monks during the Battle of Crete (1941) was very important both in the battle against the invading German forces, in the support of the allied forces even as a refuge for those soldiers who weren’t rescued and had to remain on the island.
+The role of Preveli Monastery and its monks during the Battle of Crete (1941) was very important both in the battle against the invading German forces, in the support of the allied forces even as a refuge for those soldiers who weren’t rescued, and had to remain on the island.

 Together with Arkadi Monastery, Preveli is among the most important religious centers in Crete.
 You can read about both of them in this article about monasteries, churches, and mosques of Crete.

-40. Visit the Mountain Springs of Argyroupoli
+40. Walk Around the Mountain Springs in Argyroupoli

 Argyroupolis was once a powerful Roman settlement, known as Lappa, a remarkable city with traditional Roman characteristics, including aqueducts, and public baths.

 The importance of Ancient Lappa is highlighted by the coins that the city minted, also found during the excavations.

-Some of the things you can see in the area are the waterfalls surrounded by lush vegetation as well as the several springs that originate in river Mouselas.
+Some of the things you can see in the area are the waterfalls surrounded by lush vegetation as well as the several springs that originate in the river Mouselas.

-Best Things to Do in Lasithi Region
+Lasithi’s Top 10: Best Things to Do in the Lasithi Region

-41. Spend Time in the City of Agios Nikolaos
+41. Spend Time in Agios Nikolaos

 Agios Nikolaos is the capital of the region of Lasithi and an important touristic resort on the northern coast of Crete, nestled in the heart of the Mirabello Gulf.